lily-osp/AutoThrottleNG/docs/system_architecture.md

 ## Overview

-AutoThrottleNG is a sophisticated PID-based control library designed for Arduino platforms, providing robust throttle/output control with advanced safety and filtering features.
-The library integrates standard Arduino PID control with signal processing and comprehensive safety mechanisms.
+AutoThrottleNG is a PID-based control library designed for Arduino platforms, providing throttle/output control with safety and filtering features.
+The library integrates Arduino PID control with signal processing and safety mechanisms.

 ## Core Architecture Components